Emergency Services in Malaysia:

 Access to Care in Remote Areas

-If you are hiking in the Cameron Highlands or on a remote island, Malaysia generalized Medical Teleconsultation in 2026 via apps like DoctorOnCall or BookDoc.
-This allows you to obtain quick medical advice before deciding on an evacuation.
+If you are hiking in the Cameron Highlands or on a remote island, in 2026 Malaysia rolled out Medical Teleconsultation nationwide through apps such as DoctorOnCall or BookDoc.
+This lets you get quick medical advice before deciding whether to evacuate.

 Frequently Asked Questions (FAQ)

-No. Communication is exclusively in Malay or English.
-If you do not master either, try to find a local to translate.
+No. Communication takes place exclusively in Malay or English.
+If you are not comfortable with either, try to find a local to translate.

-For a foreigner, the registration fee at a public hospital emergency department is approximately 150 MYR (in 2026), excluding tests and hospitalization.
+For a foreigner, the registration fee at a public hospital emergency department is around 150 MYR (in 2026), excluding tests and hospitalisation.

-Is it true that you can be refused entry to a private hospital?
+Is it true that you can be turned away from a private hospital?

-Yes, if you are not in immediate life danger and you cannot prove your solvency (insurance or financial deposit).
+Yes, if your life is not in immediate danger and you cannot prove your ability to pay (insurance or a financial deposit).

 How do I find a French-speaking doctor?

-The French Embassy maintains an updated list of approved doctors.
-Consult our directory of French-speaking doctors.
+The Embassy of France keeps an up-to-date list of approved doctors.
+See our directory of French-speaking doctors.

 What should I do if I have a diving accident?

-It is often redirected to 999 on modern mobile networks, but it is better to call 999 or 112 directly.
+It is often redirected to 999 on modern mobile networks, but it is best to dial 999 or 112 directly.

-Do I have to pay for the ambulance at the time?
+Do I have to pay for the ambulance on the spot?

-In general, ambulance fees are billed with hospital care at the end of your admission.
+Generally, ambulance fees are billed together with hospital care at the end of your admission.

 How do I report a non-urgent crime?

 Go to your local police station (Balai Polis).
-Do not use 999 for administrative issues or simple thefts without violence.
+Do not use 999 for administrative matters or minor non-violent thefts.

 Are pharmacies open 24/7?

-Some large chains like Caring or Watsons in urban centers are, but most close at 10 PM.
-Hospitals have 24-hour pharmacies.
+Some major chains such as Caring or Watsons in urban centres, but most close at 10 pm.
+Hospitals have 24/7 pharmacies.

 Can I use my French social security card?

 No. It is not accepted.
-You must pay upfront and request a refund from your mutual insurance or the CFE afterward.
+You must pay the costs yourself and claim reimbursement from your health insurer or the CFE afterwards.

-Download our summary sheet of emergency contacts to print and place in your wallet or on your refrigerator.
+Download our summary sheet of emergency contacts to print and keep in your wallet or on your fridge.